gabalayan/CyberSec-Bootcamp-Projects/Elk-Stack Project README.txt

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, addition to restricting inbound access to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
+- Load balancing protects the availability component of the C.I.A. triad by making sure that one server does is not overloaded with requests and distributing the data load effectively across other servers on the network.
+- The importance of having the Jump-Box-Provisioner machine is to be able to automatically change the settings of devices in the network using a single provisioner command.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network, as well as system metrics.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat monitors changes in the log files and ships data to Elasticsearch or Logstash for further analysis or indexing.
+- Metricbeat monitors system metrics (CPU usage, memory usage, network statistics) and ships it to Elasticsearch or Logstash

 The configuration details of each machine may be found below.
 | Name                 | Function   | Public IP Address | Private IP Address | Operating System |